Toyota RAV4 SUV (2019 - ) review

 What's it like to drive?

-Overall, it’s a comfortable car for a family that wants to cruise along, but it’s not as enjoyable to drive as the Mazda CX-5, and lacks the feeling of solid capability that you get in Skoda’s Kodiaq.
+Overall, it's not as enjoyable to drive as the Mazda CX-5, and lacks the feeling of solid capability that you get in Skoda’s Kodiaq.

 How powerful is it?